dan1707xd/Seattle_Airbnb_Data_ML/README.md

 The analysis conducted in this notebook focusses primarily on data wrangling techniques.
 The work done encompasses everything from: <br />
 1. Dealing with NaNs : when is it acceptable to drop features, impute nulls with the mode or mean depending on the feature dataset and the question we are trying to answer.
 How to make sure we get most value out of missing values<br />
 2. Dealing with categorical variables of varying complexities: Applying the get_dummies method to simple cases and working through intricacies where the categories are in list form <br />
-4. Dealing with severely askew features <br />
+4. Dealing with severely skewed features <br />
 3. Use correlation techniques (heatmap, groupby) and regression to look at the performance metric of interest.<br />
 In our case we look at the following questions:
 Assume one is new to the real estate business in Seattle and is looking to buy properties and list them on the Airbnb marketplace: